nathiss/nathiss.github.io/src/content/articles/franklin/art-from-chaos/index.md

 [Wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm) has a really nice page about them, if you'd like to read it.
 However for the sake of the article this is enough:

-A **Genetic Algorithm** is a algorithm inspired by the process of natural selection used to find solutions for optimization problems.
+A **Genetic Algorithm** is an algorithm inspired by the process of natural selection used to find solutions for optimization problems.
 It has three main parts:

 * **Mutation** - during which specimens are randomly changed,